 Michigan Tech's successful weekend in Duluth also made it to the pages of The New York Times: A Bruising Weekend for Minnesota Duluth

 The WCHA Blog on USCHO finally took a moment to give Michigan Tech some credit for their big three points against Minnesota-Duluth.
-THG realizes the vast majority of the blog was a backhanded compliment, but we don’t expect much more than that from Tyler Buckentine and don’t know what to expect from Brian Halverson (@FroznPondrings) yet.
+THG realizes the vast majority of the blog was a backhanded compliment, but we don't expect much more than that from Tyler Buckentine and don't know what to expect from Brian Halverson (@FroznPondrings) yet.
 UPDATE: This blog post was written by Brian Halverson and he did apologize in a comment on the blog post itself, here is his comment with the formatting cleaned up: [quote]When I wrote “no one is insinuating the one-point weekend is a sign of anything more than a bad weekend for UMD” the point I did a poor job of conveying was that the sky isn’t falling in Duluth despite losing three of four points.
 Although it clearly came off that way, slamming Tech was not at all on my mind at the time it was written.

 It was written, not taken, out of context and I can’t fault anyone for interpreting my words the way they did, if that makes any sense.